Did you know Buffalo Mozzarella Cheese is made from Italian Water Buffalo?

 Who Makes Buffalo Mozzarella Cheese

 I decided the Vannulo family, who have been in the Mozzarella Di Bufala business since 1988, was a good choice.
 They are known as the MVP’s of buffalo mozzarella cheese.
 They are also one of the only 100% organic mozzarella di bufala farms in the world.
-The in-the-know locals drive miles to get this buffalo mozzarella cheese.
+The in-the-know locals, and restaurant owners drive as much as an hour, from the gorgeous Amalfi Coast towns, to get this buffalo mozzarella cheese.
 You even have to call in the morning to reserve cheese if you want some.
 It’s that good!

 I called them up and asked if we could come to the farm and take a look around.
 They were so gracious and invited us to come on by.
 So, I packed everyone up in the car and off we went!
 Don’t they look thrilled?